 Streamline Health Solns Insights: Return On Capital Employed

-During Q1, Streamline Health Solns's (NASDAQ:STRM) reported sales totaled $2.95 million.
-Despite a 87.69% in earnings, the company posted a loss of $2.46 million.
+In Q1, Streamline Health Solns (NASDAQ:STRM) posted sales of $2.95 million.
+Earnings were up 87.69%, but Streamline Health Solns still reported an overall loss of $2.46 million.
 In Q4, Streamline Health Solns brought in $2.97 million in sales but lost $1.31 million in earnings.

 Changes in earnings and sales indicate shifts in Streamline Health Solns's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
 Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q1, Streamline Health Solns posted an ROCE of -0.08%.